-The results of the Company's operations and cash flows for the period, and its financial position at 31 March 2020, are set out in the annual financial statements and require no further comment.
+The results of the Company's operations and cash flows for the year, and its financial position at 31 March 2021, are set out in the financial statements and require no further comment.

 Share capital

 Details of authorised and issued share capital are disclosed in note 6 to the financial statements.